akeneo/pim-api-docs/content/guides/dam-connection/introduction.md

 ## Follow the steps!

 To properly connect your DAM to your PIM, as illustrated above, here are the steps you need to carefully follow.
 1. First, you're going to need to understand how the Asset Manager works.
 Carefully read about all its concepts, right [here](/concepts/asset-manager.html), and you'll become an Asset Manager master!
-On a more serious note, those concepts are key to creating a great connector that will perfectly fit with our PIM. 😉
+On a more serious note, those concepts are key to creating a great App that will perfectly fit with our PIM. 😉
 2. Then, we strongly encourage you to read the [glossary](glossary.html).
 It will help you grasp the basic notions we are going to use throughout this guide.
 It's worth the read - you'll see it's pretty short.
 3. Before beginning to write any code, you'll need to carefully study your DAM and its asset modelization.
 It's a crucial step, don't miss it.
 You'll find more about how to successfully initialize your Asset Manager families that will match the assets you're going to receive from the DAM, in the [Structure your DAM and PIM](pre-requisites.html) section.
-4. For this step, you are going to choose your connector's architecture and technical stack.
+4. For this step, you are going to choose your App's architecture and technical stack.
 Check out this [section](technical-stack.html) to find out more.
 You'll see it also provides pro tips regarding scalability, error management and so on...
 5. Now, hands on your keyboard, this is the part where you start coding.
-Build the DAM-PIM connector by following the steps described in the [Synchronize assets](synchronize-assets.html) section.
+Build the DAM-PIM App by following the steps described in the [Synchronize assets](synchronize-assets.html) section.

 And... that's it! :tada: You now have a functional DAM-PIM connector.

 ::: info
 Don't forget that this guide isn't meant to be exhaustive.
-You'll find a million ways to improve this first DAM-PIM connector version.
-Don't hesitate to iterate to support new use cases, it's the key to great connectors!
+You'll find a million ways to improve this first DAM-PIM App version.
+Don't hesitate to iterate to support new use cases, it's the key to great Apps!
 :::

 ## The skeleton

-To ease even more the creation of your connector, we bootstrapped a connector skeleton that will give you some code examples and guide you to your own connector creation.
+To ease even more the creation of your connector, we bootstrapped a connector skeleton that will give you some code examples and guide you to your own App creation.
 Do not hesitate to explore it in order to get an even better overview of what we are trying to build here.
 It is written in our favorite language, aka PHP.

 You'll find it [here](https://github.com/akeneo/dam-connector).
 Enjoy!